The-Z-Labs/cli4bofs/README.md

 string:IPSpec                   IP addresses specification, ex: 192.168.0.1; 10.0.0-255.1-254; 192.168.0.1:161,427,10-15
 [ integer:BufLen ]              length of UDP probes buffer
 [ string:BufMemoryAddress ]     memory address of UDP probes buffer

+POSSIBLE ERRORS:

+EXAMPLES:
+ Scanning provided IP range on most common UDP ports with builtin UDP probes:

+   udpScanner str:192.168.0.1-32

+ Scanning only cherry-picked ports (if no builtin UDP probe for the chosen port is available then length and content of the packet payload will be randomly generated:

+   udpScanner str:192.168.0.1:123,161
+   udpScanner str:102.168.1.1-128:53,427,137
+   udpScanner str:192.168.0.1:100-200

+ Example of running with provided UDP probes:

+   udpScanner str:192.168.0.1-32 int:BUF_LEN str:BUF_MEMORY_ADDRESS

+ UDP probe syntax (with example):

+   <portSpec> <probeName> <hexadecimal encoded probe data>\n
+   53,69,135,1761 dnsReq 000010000000000000000000

+ Example of running udpScanner using cli4bofs tool and with UDP probes provided from the file:

+   cli4bofs exec udpScanner 102.168.1.1-4:161,427 file:/tmp/udpPayloads
 ```